diexban/AWS-Solution-for-A-Web-Application/README.md

 - Instead of using AWS Fargate to run the application, I opted for EC2 instances.
 These instances are placed inside an Auto Scaling Group (ASG) to ensure scalability.
 The ASG automatically adjusts the number of instances based on traffic or application demands, adding new instances during peak times and reducing them during low-traffic periods.
 This approach gives greater control over the compute layer, especially if the application requires custom configurations or additional resources that are easier to manage with EC2 instances.
-Replaced RDS with AuroraDB

 - To streamline database management and benefit from automatic scaling, I replaced the Amazon RDS instance with Amazon Aurora.
-Aurora provides advanced features such as automatic replication, high availability, and dynamic scaling, which can handle varying workloads more efficiently than traditional RDS.
+Aurora provides features such as automatic replication, high availability, and dynamic scaling, which can handle varying workloads more efficiently than traditional RDS.
-This change not only simplifies database maintenance but also reduces costs by scaling storage and compute independently as needed.
+This change simplifies database maintenance but also reduces costs by scaling storage and compute independently as needed.
-Removed CloudFront for Cost Optimization

  - To reduce costs, I removed Amazon CloudFront as a content distribution layer.
-While CloudFront provides significant performance and security benefits by caching content at edge locations, the architecture now routes requests directly to the load balancer.
+While it provides significant performance and security benefits by caching content at edge locations, the architecture now routes requests directly to the load balancer.
 This approach simplifies the architecture and avoids the additional costs associated with maintaining a CDN.
-This trade-off is suitable for applications where latency and geographic distribution of users are not critical factors.

 ## Task #2
 For task number two, I could convert my structure into Terraform code and store it in a GitHub repository.
 I could create a variables.tf file with environment-specific and client-specific .tfvars files so we can reuse the main.tf file in different situations.
 This would solve any reusability issues that might arise.
 I would also structure my project with modules to avoid any unnecessary duplication.